rmwoods/beer.ai/docs/_posts/2020-09-30-welcome-to-compubeer.md

 We assembled a single dataset from our 400,000+ BeerXML files using [Pandas DataFrames](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html).

-We organized recipe data into DataFrames like this:
+We organized the recipes into DataFrames like this:
 * Each recipe has a unique index number, `id`
-* Two DataFrames use `id` as an index:
+* Two DataFrames share that `id` as an index:
-  * `core`, for quantities specific to a recipe
+  * `core`, for recipe-level data
     * *eg. boil size, batch size, boil time*
-  * `ingredients`, for types and quantities relating to each ingredient addition in the recipe
+  * `ingredients`, for ingredient-level data
     * *eg. hop, malt, yeast, hops*

-Here's an example of what recipe data we have available and how it looks.
-(These are from a real recipe, for Sierra Nevada Pale Ale clone from Brewtoad):
+Here's an example of how this looks.
+(These are from a real recipe, for a Sierra Nevada Pale Ale clone from Brewtoad):

 ### `core`: recipe details